vtex/faststore/docs/blog/2022-04-29-faststore.md

 ## What has changed?

-Now, developers that wish to use Next.js for their FastStore projects, have the opportunity of getting started with this
+Now, developers that wish to use Next.js with FastStore, can leverage our base store starter to get their projects going.

 Also, because this is another base store starter, [the name of the repository formerly known as `basestore` was changed to `gatsby.store`](https://faststore.dev/releases/2022/04/29/basestore).

 ## What needs to be done?

+To learn more and start your FastStore project with Next.js, check the [Next.js store repository](https://github.com/vtex-sites/nextjs.store).